carsongooch/BO3-GSC-Mod-Library/README.md

 ### Multi-Stage Quest Architecture:

-Nathan's Donuts Main Quest is structured as a sequence of interconnected stages, with each stage responsible for a specific objective and progression state.
+*Nathan's Donuts* main quest is structured as a sequence of interconnected stages, with each stage responsible for a specific objective and progression state.
 Shared level variables track important conditions, allowing individual systems to determine when their requirements have been met and when the next stage of the quest can be activated.

 ![Nathan's Donuts Code Example 1](assets/code_example1.png)

 ## Event-Driven Gameplay:

 Quest progression is driven by player interactions and gameplay events rather than a linear script.
-Interactive entities wait for player triggered events, update quest state, and invoke the appropriate progression logic.
+Interactive entities wait for player-triggered events, update quest state, and invoke the appropriate progression logic.

 ![Nathan's Donuts Code Example 2](assets/code_example2.png)

 ### Player Lockdown Event:

-This lockdown sequence combines player interaction, multiplayer state validation, round-based progression and environmental events.
-Before the lockdown begins, the system verifies that every activate player is alive and within a defined radius of the activation trigger.
+This lockdown sequence combines player interaction, multiplayer state validation, round-based progression, and environmental events.
+Before the lockdown begins, the system verifies that every active player is alive and within a defined radius of the activation trigger.
 Once these requirements are met, the area is sealed and players must survive the required rounds, while the environment is updated when the lockdown begins and ends.

 ![Nathan's Donuts Code Example 3](assets/code_example3.png)